 As its name implies, androgen blockade is designed to block one or more of the androgens (male hormones).
 The three organs shown in the figure produce these hormones.
 The testicles produce testosterone— by far the most plentiful male hormone.
 The adrenal glands secrete a small amount of several hormones known collectively as the “adrenal androgens” and the prostate produces DHT.

 Other treatments for prostate cancer include surgery to remove the prostate, radiation, and chemotherapy.
-The options offered to any patient will vary depending on individual factors, such as their overall health and the cancer’s aggressiveness.
+The options offered to any patient will vary depending on individual factors, such as their overall health and the aggressiveness of the cancer.
 Prostate cancer is typically very slow-growing (although this is not always the case).
 For older men with less aggressive tumors and men who are already in poor health, healthcare practitioners may simply advise “watchful waiting.”

 Holistic practitioners often incorporate nutritional interventions to help thwart cancer.
 For example, Dr. Katz recommends that prostate cancer patients change their diets to reduce two factors that may feed prostate cancer: oxidation and inflammation.
 According to Katz, cancerous prostate tissue has higher measurements of oxidation than noncancerous tissue.
 Eating foods rich in antioxidants, such as fruits and vegetables, can help combat oxidation.